jing-yu-lim/sisfall_transformer/README.md

 * **Output:** A data frame with detailed results.

 ### Citation
-For more details, you can read our publicly available paper:
+For more details, you can read the original publicly available paper:

 ```
 @article{EsfahaniFallDetection2023,